 Dinner 5 pm – 6 pm (Fri, Sat, and Sun only)

-*Updated 8/17/20 - To-go meals are handed out during serving times in the west parking lot
+To-go meals are available during serving times at the 4th St entrance.

 Kids' Kitchen works to reduce childhood hunger and malnutrition by providing: